Nealon01/whois-bot/README.md

 ## Running the Bot

-The bot can be run in any Python environment ~, but this repository includes a Dockerfile to run the bot in a Docker container.
+The bot can be run in any Python environment, but this repository includes a Dockerfile to run the bot in a Docker container.

 The Docker image is publish on [DockerHub](https://hub.docker.com/r/nealon/whois-bot).